zuozhenggh/learning-library/content-management-library/apex-integration/content-repository/content-repository.md

 ## Task 2: Create Asset repository

-We will create Asset repository to manage all our content for this workshop.
+We will create Asset repository to manage all our content for this lab.

 1. Navigate to vertical menu **ADMINISTRATION** and then click **Content**